andrey-aleshkov/backbone-uikit/README.md

 ## Dependencies

+* jQuery (2.1.1).
+* Underscore (1.3.3).
+* Backbone (1.1.2).
+* jGestures (0.90).

+When the library is built, it **excludes** jQuery, Underscore, Backbone and jGestures from the built library.
+Consumers of the built library will  provide all the dependencies for the library.
+If the consumer uses an AMD loader, then the built file will ask for 'jquery', 'underscore', 'backbone' and 'jgestures' as AMD dependencies.
+If the consumer just uses browser globals and script tags, the library will grab the `$`, `_`, `Backbone` and `jGestures` global variables and use them for the dependencies.

+The built library also does not include require.js in the file, but instead uses [almond](https://github.com/jrburke/almond), a small AMD API implementation, that allows the built file's internal modules to work.
+These internal modules and this version of almond are not visible outside the built file, just used internally by the built file for code organization and referencing.

+## File structure

+This project creates a library called **uikit.js** and a file **uikit.css** in the public folder.

+## How to do development

+    $ gulp dev

+## How to build the library

+    $ NODE_ENV=production gulp build

 This is an example of building a JavaScript library with AMD modules and using requirejs while in dev, but then building a file for distribution that does not require an AMD loader.
 The built file will work either with browser globals